README.md clean up readme 2 revisions

 Patch Versioning #

-Gitpatch saves every version of your patch, even if you force push.
-It compares the actual content rather than commit hashes.
-So changing just the hash won't create a new version unless the patch itself is different.
+Gitpatch saves every version of your patch, even if you force-push.
+It compares the actual content rather than commit hashes, so changing just the hash won't create a new version.

 If you're reviewing incoming patches, Gitpatch provides a few useful tools: